Armed and Dangerous (1986 film): Plot

 Over the next few days, Dooley and Kane find themselves assigned to work at a landfill and a toxic waste dump.
-Convinced something illegal is afoot after hearing a story from two fellow security guards about a similar robbery, the pair track down Bruno at his gym and interrogate him.
-Bruno admits that O'Connell had him order them to lunch the night of the robbery.
+Convinced that something illegal is afoot after hearing a story from two fellow security guards about a similar robbery, the pair track down Bruno at his gym and interrogate him.
+Bruno admits that Carlino had him order them to lunch the night of the robbery.
 They visit an informant friend of Dooley's for information on Carlino and bring their suspicions to Maggie, but she rejects them for having no evidence.

 Dooley and Kane next attend a party thrown by Carlino, hoping to gather some evidence.
 Eavesdropping on a meeting between Carlino and Brackman, they learn that Carlino is using the pension fund to finance dealings with a drug cartel and plans to have the money robbed from an armored car, with insurance covering the loss.
-Fearing the insurance company will investigate, Brackman urges Carlino not to execute the robbery.
+Fearing that the insurance company will investigate, Brackman urges Carlino not to execute the robbery.
 Carlino instructs Klepper and Lazarus to kill Brackman.
 Dooley and Kane attempt to save Brackman, but are too late to prevent his murder.
-After a night spent evading police, the two make plans with Maggie to prevent the armored car robbery.
+After a night spent evading the police, the two make plans with Maggie to prevent the armored car robbery.
 Kane and Maggie take over driving the truck, while Dooley plans to meet them ahead of the would-be robbers.

-Dooley has problems with his motorcycle while weaving through a traffic jam on L.A.'s Sixth Street Viaduct and is forced to hitch a ride with a trucker who bulls through the traffic, destroying several cars in the process.
+Dooley has problems with his motorcycle while weaving through a traffic jam on L.A.'s Sixth Street Viaduct and is forced to hitch a ride with a trucker who bulldozes his way through the traffic, destroying several cars in the process.
 Meanwhile, Kane and Maggie avoid assaults from multiple cars attempting to hold them up.
-Dooley is able to arrive in time to save the armored car from a final attack from Klepper and Lazarus.
-O'Connell arrives, having captured Carlino and his associates, the two detectives who originally framed Dooley.
+Dooley arrives in time to save the armored car from a final all-out attack from Klepper and Lazarus.
+O'Connell arrives, having captured Carlino and his associates, Rizzo and Nedler.